jakejack13/jakejack13/README.md

 - [JayJayAlerts](https://github.com/jakejack13/JayJayAlerts): A Twitch alerts and animations service, created for and by https://twitch.tv/JakeJack
 - [jip](https://github.com/jakejack13/jip), simple compression with Huffman encoding
 #### projects for organizations
+- [Addepar](https://addepar.com/): various new features on and improvements of end client experience
 - [Lockheed Martin](https://www.lockheedmartin.com/): see my LinkedIn or my resume for more information
 - [TheTake](https://thetake.ai/): Proprietary search algorithm analysis and integration tests for TheTake
 - [DimensionalReduction](https://github.com/jakejack13/DimensionalReduction): Porting and analysis of various dimensional reduction algorithms in MATLAB, developed for Sjulson Lab
 - [buzcode](https://github.com/buzsakilab/buzcode): Contributions to the neuronal data processign MATLAB package from the Buzsaki Lab
 #### projects for classes
-- [Cornell Meetup](https://github.com/MitchellGray100/CornellMeetUp): a location-based social networking and messaging platform for college students to coordinate events and meetings with friends
+- [Cornell Meetup](https://github.com/MitchellGray100/CornellMeetUp): a location-based social networking and messaging platform for college students to coordinate events and meetings with friends (featured at Cornell BOOM 2023)
 - [DBMS](https://github.com/MitchellGray100/DBMS): a SQL-based database management system implemented from scratch in Java, created for CS 4321 (private repository, available upon request)
 - [egos](https://github.com/MitchellGray100/egos): operating system that runs in userspace on a host OS, created for CS 4411 (private repository, available upon request)
 - [uno](https://github.com/jakejack13/uno): Command line based uno in OCaml, created for CS 3110